Science and Technology

 The sensor data of the SpiroNose is reproducible and interchangeable (De Vries ERJ 2018 & De Vries JBR 2015), and the analysis algorithms have shown adequate transferability between devices.
 The latter allows for the exchange of results between different labs and locations, which is a prerequisite for clinical implementation.

 The BreathBase Platform analyzes patients’ exhaled breath in real-time, based on advanced signal processing and an extensive online reference database, infused with AI.
 AI can provide insights that are predictive in nature, allowing assessment of the most probable diagnosis and pinpointing individuals who are more likely to respond to specific treatments.

 Data driven medicine

-The simplicity of the breath test and the integrated database allows for data driven medicine.
-With the data instantly at their fingertips, physicians and GPs have more information to provide on the spot care.
-The breath data of each patient that participate in clinical research will be added to the expanding breath database to make subsequent classification more accurate.
+The simplicity of the breath test and the integrated database enables data driven medicine.
+With the data instantly at their fingertips, physicians and GPs have more information to provide immediate care.
+The breath data of each patient that participates in clinical research will be added to the expanding breath database to make subsequent classification more accurate.

 Data driven medicine

-It is increasingly realized that patients are not alike.
+It is increasingly recognized that all patients are not alike.
 This has been shown in asthma, COPD, lung cancer and other respiratory diseases, where patients vary in the molecular networks underlying their disease.
-Therefore, getting to grips with biological complexity becomes mandatory for therapeutic decisions.
+Therefore, getting grip on biological complexity becomes mandatory for therapeutic decisions.
 However, molecular networks can insufficiently be established by common clinical procedures.